Winter Savings: 50% Off Select Items or Special Financing! Click Here for Details.

 Measured within a range of 0.1 and 0.3.
 CFM, .01 is the best rated for air infiltration.
 It means that the window only allows roughly a ½ can of soda full of air into the home per minute, while lower-rated CFMs allow nearly 20 cans per minute.

 Don’t forget that professional installation is critical to the performance of a window while further reducing drafts.
+This includes avoiding the dangerous type of winter window condensation.
 Bypassing professional window installation can result in an incorrect fit within the frame, which leads to even more drafts and heat loss.

 Drafty Entry Doors